 Another view of narrow vein wireframe model and underground channel sample files as 3d holes.

-With the rotated model functionality one can successfully build a block model within the narrow vein closed wireframe model no matter the vein thickness.
+With the rotated model functionality one can successfully build a block model within the narrow vein wireframe model no matter the vein thickness.
 On the picture below the vein is 30 cm thick.

 View or download detailed instructions of creating Excel database for drill hole modelling.
 Though it is not mandatory to learn them for the moment.